fabiorbap/awesome-dev-study/README.md

 # awesome-dev-study
-A repository with references that I use for development study.

-The references below are the ones I found useful for some reason and decided to keep stored in a variety of topics.

-This repo is under permanent construction, so feel free to make suggestions and send your own references.
+A repository with references that I use for development study.\n The references below are the ones I found useful for some reason and decided to keep stored in a variety of topics.\n This repo is under permanent construction, so feel free to make suggestions and send your own references.
 I will try to constantly update it.

 # React Native